fnalmeidap/fnalmeidap/README.md

 I am a Computer Engineering undergraduate student at UFPE working as Software Enginer in Recife, Brazil.

 - Deeply curious to understand how autonomous and robotic systems function
-- Also feel very interested about web development, despite fond to work closely low level software
+- Also feel very interested about backend web development, despite fond to work closely low level software
-- Highly interested in Machine Learning
+- Highly interested in embedded systems
 #### Things i enjoy doing:
 - **![socceranalyzer](https://github.com/robocin/SoccerAnalyzer)**: A framework to apply Data Analysis to Robocup Soccer categories
 - **![covid-pe-api](https://github.com/fnalmeidap/covid-pe-api)**: A python API to collect SEPLAG/PE data about covid